 Valid key identifiers must have distinct values within the same application.
 If the implementation provides caller isolation, then key identifiers are local to each application.
-That is, the same key identifier in two applications corresponds to two different keys.

-See Key identifiers on page 75.
+See Key identifiers on page 81.

-3.2.2 Key lifetimes
+3.2.3 Key lifetimes

 The lifetime of a key indicates where it is stored and which application and system actions will create and destroy it.